prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_component_replace(const wchar_t* pipeline, const wchar_t* prev, const wchar_t* next);
 ```
 Replaces a single Component `in-use` by the named Pipeline with a new Component of the same type.
-The replace service will fail under the if the two component are of different types, or if the new Component is already `in-use` by another Pipele.
+The replace service will fail under the if the two component are of different types, or if the new Component is already `in-use` by another Pipeline.
 The previous Component's `in-use` state will be set to *false* and the new Component's state to *true* on successful replacement.

 **Parameters**
 * `pipeline` - unique name for the Pipeline to update.